-GENERAL PLAN POLICY CONSISTENCY FINDINGS Policy No. Policy Consistency Finding 9.3.6.1 Continue to provide a fairground to serve El Dorado County residents and visitors as the major location for large public events, including fairs, symphonies, horse shows, and farmers' markets.
+Policy No. Policy Consistency Finding 9.3.6.1 Continue to provide a fairground to serve El Dorado County residents and visitors as the major location for large public events, including fairs, symphonies, horse shows, and farmers' markets.
 Not Applicable : The County is responsible for implementing this policy and the project does not impact the County's ability to carry out this responsibility.
 9.3.6.2 Move the fairground site to a location that can safely serve the current and projected population of El Dorado County (recognizing that the current fairground site is inadequate) and potentially accommodate a West Slope Regional Park facility or Sports Complex.
 Not Applicable: The County is responsible for implementing this policy and the project does not impact the County's ability to carry out this responsibility.

-VE 9.3.7: SKIING INDUSTRY n of the skiing industry consistent with the Tahoe Regional Planning Agency Regional Plan ans. n and the Eldorado National Forest and Lake Tahoe Basin Management Unit Expansio VE 9.3.8: CAMPING FACILITIES In and development of additional Federal, State, and private overnight camping facilities In appropriate mitigation of adverse environmental impacts. s including recreational vehicles and tent camping within the County while OBJECTIV /E 9.3.9: TOURIST LODGING 9.3.9.1 The County will encourage the development of private lodging facilities by modifying the Zoning Ordinance sections dealing with tourist related facilities.
-Not Applicabl e: The County is responsible for implementing this policy and the project does not impact the County's ability to carry out this responsibility.
+OBJECTIVE 9.3.7: SKIING INDUSTRY

+Expansion of the skiing industry consistent with the Tahoe Regional Planning Agency Regional Plan and the Eldorado National Forest and Lake Tahoe Basin Management Unit Forest Plans.
-GENERAL PLAN POLICY CONSISTENCY FINDINGS

-Policy No. Policy Consistency Finding
+OBJECTIVE 9.3.8: CAMPING FACILITIES

+Expansion and development of additional Federal, State, and private overnight camping facilities including recreational vehicles and tent camping within the County while requiring appropriate mitigation of adverse environmental impacts.

+OBJECTIVE 9.3.9: TOURIST LODGING

+9.3.9.1 The County will encourage the development of private lodging facilities by modifying the Zoning Ordinance sections dealing with tourist related facilities. --------- ---

+Not Applicable: The County is responsible for implementing this policy and the project does not impact the County's ability to carry out this responsibility.

 10 - ECONOMIC DEVELOPMENT ELEMENT

-GOAL 10.1: COOPERATION The County shall work with all levels of government and with the various economic development organizations including the business community to cooperatively identify and promote the County's positive opportunities and strength.
-OBJECTIVE 10.1.1: COOPERATIVE APPROACH Utilize the Economic Development Providers Network or other Board of Supervisors recognized economic development organizations to advise and recommend to the Board of Supervisors policies and a course of action that will facilitate the County's economic vitality.
+GOAL 10.1: COOPERATION

+The County shall work with all levels of government and with the various economic development organizations including the business community to cooperatively identify and promote the County's positive opportunities and strength.

+OBJECTIVE 10.1.1: COOPERATIVE APPROACH

+Utilize the Economic Development Providers Network or other Board of Supervisors recognized economic development organizations to advise and recommend to the Board of Supervisors policies and a course of action that will facilitate the County's economic vitality.

-10.1.1.1 Annually review the success of the Economic Development Element, establish the program for the coming year, and take action to ensure continued productive activities.
-Program 10.1.1.1: Economic Development Providers Network Annual Report: Prepare an action plan to implement the objectives of the Economic Development Element.
-Prepare an annual report on the status of accomplishment toward the objectives for the past year and the plan for the upcoming year.
-Program 10.1.1.1.2: The County shall be a representative and actively participate in the Economic Development Providers Network.
-Not Applicable : The County is responsible for implementing this policy and the project does not impact the County's ability to carry out this responsibility.
+• 10.1.1.1 Annually review the success of the Economic Development Element, establish the program for the coming year, and take action to ensure continued productive activities.
+Program 10.1.1.1.1: Economic Development Providers Network Annual Report: Prepare an action plan to Not Applicable: The County is responsible for implementing this policy and the project does not impact the County's ability to carry out this responsibility. , , , , , , , , , , , , , , , , , , , , implement the objectives of the Economic Development Element.
+Prepare an annual